Greece Golden Visa: Updated 2026 Rules + Market Guide

 2026 Real Estate Market Outlook for Golden Visa Investors

-- High demand for new-build, under-construction units
+- High demand for new-build and under-construction units

 - Limited supply of luxury coastal property